TheRealAnonymous008/quartz/content/details/mathematics/game theory/Game Theory - Games.md

 * **Games of Imperfect Information** are games where some information sets contain several nodes or where there are moves of nature.
 	* These are games capture two kinds of uncertainty. **Exogenous uncertainty** - comes from not knowing the move of another player. **Endogenous uncertainty** - comes from not knowing the realization of a choice of Nature.

+* **Games of Incomplete Information** are games where the players have belief for the other player's types but these beliefs are not certain.
+	* The set of each players and their possible actions are common knowledge.
+	* Each player may be associated with one of possibly many payoff functions (each payoff function denotes a type).
+	* At the beginning of the game, Nature chooses each player's type from a probability distribution.
+	* Each player is assumed to know their preferences
+	* **Common Prior Assumption** The probability distribution over types is common knowledge among the players.

 ## Recall
 * **Games of Perfect Recall** are those where no player ever forgets information they previously knew .